Polostor/AspectJ-Logging/README.md

 Logging Sort Service
 ===============

 This is simple logging.
-This logs sort methods in one class using AspectJ.
+This logs sort service methods using AspectJ.

 What is AspectJ